 My nanny or caregiver is not a legal resident.
-What should I do about employment taxes?
+What should I do about employment taxes for undocumented nanny?

 The IRS requires that workers ineligible for Social Security Numbers file form W-7 to request an Individual Taxpayer Identification Number (ITIN) when the worker files his/her first tax return.
 (Unfortunately this means the employer will not be able to include tax identification on the first Form W-2 that is issued.)
 This number will be used on all tax reports and returns going forward, including Form W-2.
 The IRS is currently prohibited from sharing this information with Immigration and Customs Enforcement [ICE] (formerly Immigration and Naturalization Service [INS]) by law – see THE PRIVACY ACT OF 1974 5 U.S.C. § 552a).
 It is this explicit promise of confidentiality that allows non-documented nannies to file their taxes without fear of being deported.